Roll20/roll20-api-scripts/vampire-v5/Readme.md

 ### Known Bugs

-If a player has speech marks in their name this can cause issues.
+If a player has double speech marks (\") in their name this can cause issues, single ones (') work fine.

 ### Guide to use the code